 This was critical to Lenin's success, because his April Theses had seemed libertarian to many.
 This was no accident.
 Lenin was well aware that libertarianism was popular among the masses, and he knew he would need as much support as possible to achieve his revolution.
 Hence statements such as: the revolution "must place power in the hands of the proletariat and the poorest sections of the peasants."
 Because of this statement, and others like it, many believed Lenin had a libertarian streak, and that he believed power need not be fully concentrated in the hands of a Bolshevik state, but could be placed directly in the hands of the proletariat.
 This won Lenin and the Bolsheviks a huge amount of support, as people joined the Bolsheviks in droves to bring an end to the Provisional government, establish soviets, and take personal control of the political economy.
 Contrary to the libertarian plans of the people however, Lenin had not abandoned his plan for the formation of a communist state controlled by professional revolutionaries.
 Instead, what he had done was briefly temper down his communist rhetoric and accentuate the potential of libertarianism.
 Soon, the fact of his deep-seated anti-libertarianism was obviated by the Bolshevik persecution of anarchists and the Bolshevik's battle against the masses, and the establishment of a dictatorship in Russia.

 So then: was Lenin a socialist?
 Lenin adhered to communist socialism in action but moderated it in his rhetoric, to appeal to libertarian socialists and gain the broadest political support.
 This is not to suggest Lenin did not believe what he was doing was absolutely necessary, only that he was never a libertarian socialist, but was and remained communist socialist in his methods and his means.
-However, Lenin's devotion to the means of communism notwithstanding, if we abide by the general definition of socialism and its goals as presented in the opening of this paper, which both communists and anarchists agreed upon -- that "political power and economic resources should be redistributed to create a society that was egalitarian," and "that ownership and management of all resources and production techniques should be" shared publicly -- and combine this with the observation that Lenin took communism in a direction that was opposed by many socialists and the population of Russia, we have no reason to believe his totalitarian communism was a fully accepted form of socialism, or that the USSR's totalitarianism was a necessary product of the socialisms inherited by Lenin.
-The Leninist USSR that took shape after 1921 was neither libertarian or communist, but was a new and expressly dictatorial political form, patterned on Bolshevism; and, the Bolshevist USSR was a system that was anti-socialist, because it abolished worker participation and control of production and government.
+However, Lenin's devotion to the means of communism notwithstanding, if we abide by the general definition of socialism and its goals as presented in the opening of this paper, which both communists and anarchists agreed upon — that "political power and economic resources should be redistributed to create a society that was egalitarian," and "the ownership and management of resources, production, and government should be public rather than private" — and combine this with the observation that Lenin took communism in a direction that was opposed by many socialists and the population of Russia, we have no reason to believe his totalitarian communism was a fully accepted form of socialism, or that the USSR's totalitarianism was a necessary product of the socialisms inherited by Lenin.
+The Leninist USSR that took shape after 1921 was neither libertarian or communist, but was instead a new and expressly dictatorial political form, patterned on Bolshevism; and, the Bolshevist USSR was a system that was anti-socialist, because it was a top down hierarchy that centralized power and abolished worker participation in the control of production and government.